We’re excited to have you join us and experience the music… LIVE!

 Where can I park?

-On-street metered parking is free on Saturdays and Sundays in Downtown Des Moines.
-Parking structures are located at 3rd & Court, 4th & Grand, and 5th & Walnut.
+On-street metered parking is available around downtown Des Moines.
+Parking structures are located at 3rd & Court or 4th & Grand.
 These parking garages are connected to the Des Moines Civic Center via skywalk.
 Parking fees are charged at most downtown ramps.
 Special event pricing may be implemented at the discretion of the City of Des Moines or Keck Parking.

 How long is a typical concert?